 Before you travel to Tanzania, we will be here to answer all of your questions.
-We want you to have the right information from our staff who have over 40 climbs of Kilimanjaro under their belt!
+We want you to have access to the right information.
+Cumulatively our office staff have 45+ Kilimanjaro trips under their belts!
 Have a look at our upcoming trips and start planning your journey to the Roof of Africa!

 Speaking From Experience

 Ian has climbed Kilimanjaro 37+ times to date and available to help you prepare for your climb.
 We encourage you to read our blog post on our approach to summit night.
 This will help you understand what training you need to be building up too.
 We have the inside knowledge and are here to help.
 We are happy to talk specifically on your personal needs as not everyone is starting from the same base fitness.
 Learn more.